-Community Integration and Habilitation (CIH) Home and Community-Based Services (HCBS) waiver
+Community Integration and Habilitation Home and Community-Based Services waiver

-The Community Integration and Habilitation (CIH) HCBS waiver provides services that enable individuals to remain in their homes or community-based settings as well as assist individuals transitioning from state-operated facilities or other institutions into community settings.
-This HCBS waiver is designed to provide supports for persons to gain and maintain optimum levels of self-determination and community integration while allowing flexibility in the provision of those supports.
+The Community Integration and Habilitation (CIH) waiver provides services that enable individuals to remain in their homes or community-based settings and also assists individuals who are transitioning from state-operated facilities or other institutions into community settings.
+Home and community-based services (HCBS) through the CIH Waiver allow flexibility in providing the supports necessary to help individuals gain and maintain optimum levels of self-determination and community integration.

-- Reside in or transitioning into an HCBS-compliant setting (non-institutionalized)
+Reside in or be transitioning into an HCBS-compliant setting (non-institutionalized)

 What is ICF/IID Level of Care?

 To be eligible for intellectual disability services, an individual must meet the required "ICF/IID level of care."
 Level of care is the minimum need an individual must have to be considered eligible for HCBS waiver services.
-Level of care is evaluated both when you apply and then at least once a year after that.
+Level of care is evaluated both when a person applies and then at least once a year after that.
 For the purposes of ICF/IID level of care, a person must have a disability that:

 - Results in impairment of functioning similar to that of a person who is intellectually disabled, including autism spectrum disorder, epilepsy, cerebral palsy, or a similar condition (other than mental illness)